 One booking per day

 Each player is restricted to one booking per day.
 YOU MUST NOT BOOK ANY MORE THAN THIS VIA THE APP OR CONNECT.
-Additional rounds that are booked will be removed and players will have their membership suspended
+Additional rounds that are booked will be removed.
+Management reserve the right to suspend memberships under these circumstances.

 Three bookings in a 7-day period

 At the moment, each player is restricted to 3 bookings per 7-day period.
 This 7-day period runs from Monday to Sunday.
 YOU MUST NOT BOOK ANY MORE THAN THIS VIA THE APP OR CONNECT.
-Additional bookings will be removed and players will have their membership suspended.
+Additional bookings will be removed and.
+Management reserve the right to suspend memberships under these circumstances.
 You can however play unlimited rounds as an additional player.
+18 Hole Members also have free access to the 9 Hole course while these restrictions are in place.
+The same booking limits apply.

+Cancellations

+Players who cannot attend a booking they have made, should cancel the booking at the earliest possible opportunity.
+This will allow other golfers to book the tee time.
+Management reserve the right to suspend the membership of anyone who persistently fails to follow this guidance.

 Time restrictions